 As a young America grew, settlers hungry for land forced American Indians west of the Mississippi River.
 When they arrived in this area, tribes were guaranteed land where white settlement would be forbidden.
 Established in 1842, Fort Scott served as one of a line of forts from Minnesota to Louisiana that helped to enforce this promise of a “permanent Indian frontier.”
-Soldiers kept the peace between white settlers, native peoples like the Osage, and relocated Eastern tribes.
+Soldiers kept the peace between white settlers and native peoples like the Osage and relocated Eastern tribes.

-Positioned on a bluff overlooking the confluence of Mill Creek and the Marmaton River, Fort Scott filled a gap between Fort Leavenworth, Kansas to the north and Fort Gibson, Oklahoma 150 miles south.
+Positioned on a bluff overlooking the confluence of Mill Creek and the Marmaton River, Fort Scott filled a gap between Fort Leavenworth, Kansas, to the north and Fort Gibson, Oklahoma, 150 miles south.
 The fort was home to infantry soldiers and the dragoons, an elite unit of troops trained to fight both on horseback and on foot.
-The infantry performed many of the fatigue duties, including fort construction, while the dragoons went on numerous expeditions.
+The infantry performed many fatigue duties, including fort construction, while the dragoons went on numerous expeditions.

 In the 1840s, settlers flocked westward to Oregon and California.
-When conflict arose along the Santa Fe and Oregon Trails dragoons were called on to keep the peace.
+Dragoons were called on to keep the peace when conflict arose along the Santa Fe and Oregon Trails.
 Two expeditions rode escort on the Santa Fe Trail in 1843.
-The next year, dragoons from Scott and Leavenworth marched into Pawnee country to persuade that tribe to cease hostilities against the Sioux.
-In 1845, they patrolled the Oregon Trail as far west as South Pass, Wyoming parleying with Indian tribes as they went.
+The following year, dragoons from Scott and Leavenworth marched into Pawnee country to persuade that tribe to cease hostilities against the Sioux.
+In 1845, they patrolled the Oregon Trail as far west as South Pass, Wyoming, parleying with Indian tribes.

 Both infantry and dragoons left Fort Scott to fight in the Mexican-American War (1846-48), which brought vast new lands into U.S. possession.
 Some Fort Scott dragoons marched with Stephen Kearney into New Mexico and California, while others served with Zachary Taylor at Buena Vista.
-Infantry soldiers from Fort Scott also fought with Taylor and participated in Winfield Scott’s overland march to Mexico City.<style=”margin-top: 0; margin-bottom: 0″>
+Infantry soldiers from Fort Scott also fought with Taylor and participated in Winfield Scott’s overland march to Mexico City.

 Westward expansion in the 1840s brought about a growth spurt that nearly doubled the country’s size and fulfilled “Manifest Destiny” – the idea that it was America’s divine right to stretch from coast to coast.
-As the frontier extended further westward, the idea of a “permanent” Indian territory died a quick death and the army abandoned Fort Scott in 1853.
+As the frontier extended westward, the idea of a “permanent” Indian territory quickly died, and the army abandoned Fort Scott in 1853.
 However, violent events in the region would soon bring soldiers back as the nation experienced growing pains over the issue of slavery.

 Slavery divided the nation during its turbulent adolescent years.
 Conflict arose over whether to allow slavery in the new western territories.
 Under the Kansas-Nebraska Act (1854), Congress created Kansas and Nebraska Territories, opening these lands for settlement.
 It declared that the residents of these territories could decide by popular vote whether their state would be free or slave.
 In Kansas, people on both sides of this controversial issue flooded in, trying to influence the vote in their favor.

 Three distinct political groups occupied Kansas-proslavers, free-staters, and abolitionists.
-Proslavery advocates, as the name implies, supported slavery, regardless of whether they personally owned slaves.
-Abolitionists wanted to rid the nation of “the peculiar institution”.
-Free staters didn’t particularly care about slavery where it already existed, but were opposed to its extension westward.
-Conflict between these opposing factions soon turned violent.
-As a result, this era became forever known as “Bleeding Kansas,” an era when violence, destruction, and psychological warfare prevailed in the region.
+Proslavery advocates, as the name implies, supported slavery regardless of whether they owned slaves.
+Abolitionists wanted to rid the nation of “the peculiar institution.”
+Free staters didn’t particularly care about slavery where it already existed but were opposed to its extension westward.
+The conflict between these opposing factions soon turned violent.
+As a result, this era became forever known as “Bleeding Kansas,” when violence, destruction, and psychological warfare prevailed in the region.

-Fort Scott and the surrounding area were not immune from the turmoil.
-Sold at auction in 1855, the buildings of the fort became the new town.
+Fort Scott and the surrounding area were not immune to the turmoil.
+Sold at auction in 1855, the fort’s buildings became the new town.
 The townspeople were primarily proslavery, while free-staters and abolitionists dominated the surrounding countryside.
 This division of opposing factions was illustrated on the grounds of the “old fort” by the existence of two hotels.
 One, a former officers’ quarters, became the Fort Scott Hotel, nicknamed the “Free State” Hotel, due to the political leanings of many of its guests.
 Directly across the square, an infantry barracks was now the Western Hotel, a headquarters for proslavery men.

-During this era, soldiers returned periodically to Fort Scott to restore law and order, staying each time until violence abated, only to have conflict resume on their departure.
-By the time the strife waned in 1859, nearly 60 people had died and hundreds terrorized throughout Kansas Territory in the struggle over slavery.
+During this era, soldiers returned periodically to Fort Scott to restore law and order, staying each time until violence decreased, only to have a conflict resume on their departure.
+By the time the strife waned in 1859, nearly 60 people had died, and hundreds were terrorized throughout Kansas Territory in the struggle over slavery.
 Anti-slavery forces finally prevailed.
-Kansas entered the Union as a free state on January 29, 1861 but by then, the fighting and violence once contained to Kansas threatened to engulf the entire country.
+Kansas entered the Union as a free state on January 29, 1861, but by then, the fighting and violence once contained to Kansas threatened to engulf the entire country.